 The company issues practical guide or operating manual for employees in order to be framework based on common system and high efficiency.
 The mentioned general practice can enhance overall process of each department and reduce unnecessary risk in each process at the same time.
-The company also considers the way in decentalised structures in order to define scope of responsibility and financial approval limit of each level of the management in writing to be more balanced and still under control, determined responsibilities of each function appropriately according to the principle of decentralization to achieve efficient operation, and monitors affiliated companies regularly.
+The company also considers the way in decentalised structures in order to define scope of responsibility and authority approval limit of each level of the management in writing to be more balanced and still under control, determined responsibilities of each function appropriately according to the principle of decentralization to achieve efficient operation, and monitors affiliated companies regularly.
 Moreover, the Audit Committee reviewed and approved annual audit plan.
 The Audit Committee has internal audit department which is independent to response for monitoring internal control procedures and review critical system at least once a year to cover risky work processes in order to ensure that each section has sufficient supervision in terms of finance, operation, compliance with laws, regulations and rules.
-In case of any transaction that results in a long-term obligation, the Company required a person responsible for monitoring compliance with conditions and reporting to the Audit Committee periodically to verify appropriateness of the transaction throughout the contract period and to prevent relevant parsons from exploiting company's benefits to their own advantages.
+In case of any transaction that results in a long-term obligation, the Company required a person responsible for monitoring compliance with conditions and reporting to the Audit Committee periodically to verify appropriateness of the transaction throughout the contract period.
+The operation department has to monitor the transaction based on the operating manual and complied to related rules, relevant parsons of the transaction shall not involve in the approval procedure and shall report to the Audit Committee to verify the appropriatness of the transactions to prevent the relevant parsons from exploiting company's benefits to their own advantages.